lexasss/carla-mirror/README.md

 # Experiment controller for CARLA drivers

+## Requires

+Python 3.7

 ## Setup

-CARLA PythonAPI is expected in `../carla/dist` relative to this project
+CARLA PythonAPI is expected to be in `../carla/dist` relative to this project

 ### Configuring Pylance (`Python > Analysis`)